FPMedia/codecapsules-docs/docs/reference/migrating-a-database-with-code-capsules.md

 ```

-Insert your own MySQL queries into these sql files to create your unique database migrations.
+Insert your own MySQL queries into these SQL files to create your unique database migrations.

 ## Step 5: Update Scripts